Two of the most common deadlift variations are the traditional deadlift and Romanian deadlift.

 Successful deadlift technique relies on:

-- Ensuring that you start with the barbell over the midline of the foot.
+- Ensure that you start with the barbell over the midline of the foot.
 This will keep the load over your centre of mass and allow you to feel more balanced and in control of the movement.

 - Thinking about using your quads to extend the knee off the floor.
 This will allow you to generate more speed and power to begin the movement.